Haedeskerbex/ObjectDetection-SelfSupervised-YOLOv8/README.md

 ## ✨ Key Features

-- **Real-Time Object Detection**: Uses YOLOv8 to detect water bottles in real-time, utilizing your local webcam.
+- **Real-Time Object Detection**: Uses YOLOv8 to detect objects in real-time, utilizing your local webcam.
 - **Self-Supervised Learning Loop**: Continuously improves model performance by dynamically retraining on new detections.
 - **Cloud-Based Training**: Model training is performed in Google Colab to address hardware constraints, allowing scalable training and faster processing.
 - **Google Cloud API Integration**: Synchronizes model updates between Google Drive and local detection code, ensuring the latest model is always in use.